ofasgard/ungoliant/README.md

 $ bin/ungoliant --help
 ```

+For some features like screenshots and Google dorking, you'll need to have Google Chrome installed.

 ## TODO

+- Make google "dork depth" configurable via commandline switch.
+- Add automatic captcha detection to google dork functionality to avoid useless requests.
 - Expand screenshot functionality to auto-screenshot based on a keyword, i.e. "finance" in the HTML title or body.
 - Filter out identical hosts, maybe by checking title and resolving host/port?
 - Add more configuration to web requests, such as a custom User Agent or Authentication headers.